Skip to main content

 Guardrails are policy-based — no constitutional prohibition on agent self-authorization

-Proactive attack surface hunting — before breach
+Proactive detection-coverage validation — before breach

 ~